BARRIERS TO SCOUTING CAN BE PROTECTION FOR GROOMERS

-I believe that our Barriers to Abuse are barriers to good Scouting.
-Ironically, they also make it harder to detect grooming.
+Our Barriers to Abuse are essential.
+But they have been misinterpreted to become barriers to good Scouting.
+Ironically, they can also make it harder to detect grooming.
 Easier for it to go unseen.
 How?
-By rules that, being incompatible with good Scouting, are regularly bent or broken, creating an environment of shared secrecy and dishonesty.
-Groomers are camouflaged by policies that make everyone look suspicious.
+When rules are regularly bent or broken, it creates an environment of shared secrecy and dishonesty.
+Groomers are camouflaged if everyone looks suspicious.

 Good Scouters Get Expelled